RIKEN-RCCS/spark-k/README.md

 The scripts assume that Spark is installed in "/opt/aics/spark" and R in "/opt/aics/R" (on the compute-nodes).

-## Running Examples
+## Examples

-First try the sample job scripts (for Fujitsu job manager) in the [examples](examples).
+First try the sample job scripts (for Fujitsu job manager) in [examples](examples).

 ## Building Spark